anon-blue/anon.blue/README.txt

  eveI     want    to huh?
 What the crap is thfffguyabaguyanall you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messa ges intensifies        hello am I good enough?                                 f ]]]  I'm not sure wgat to say...
-Damnit *what to say*                asdfalickmy s  hello world, this is a neat idea                                   SNUS
+Damnit *what to say*                asdfassssss ssssssssssssHey aAre you serious?ea                                   SNUS
                   This is the worst day of myhlife.
 Please send help to Whittie r, CAf   StrangI am serious please asend help before it is too late for me